This article was originally published July 14, 2018; updated December 1, 2019.

-In my journeys with other heart-centered teachers of contemplative work, some great questions about trauma-informed teaching and meditation-facilitation have come up.
-I feel that, as leaders in our communities, we have a responsibility to do the best we can to bring specific care to folks who have experienced trauma (which, as it turns out, is many of us).
+In my journeys with other heart-centered teachers of contemplative work some great questions about trauma-informed teaching and meditation facilitation have come up.
+I feel that, as leaders in our communities, we have a responsibility to do the best we can to bring carefulness to folks who have experienced trauma which, as it turns out, is many of us.

-Below are a few of the guidelines I follow when holding mindfulness, self-compassion and contemplative teachings in groups and with individuals:
+Below are some of the guidelines I follow when holding mindfulness, self-compassion and contemplative teachings in groups and with individuals:

-- Offering choice in meditation instructions can be a welcome soothing balm for folks who have trauma in their story: inviting folks, rather than telling them, to follow particular instructions.
-When we suffer trauma it’s because we didn’t have choice, so having choice helps to not trigger trauma responses.
+- Offering choice in meditation practices can be a welcome soothing balm for folks who have trauma in their story: inviting folks – rather than telling them – to engage in contemplative practices.
+When we suffer trauma it’s because we didn’t have choice, so having choice helps to avoid triggering trauma responses.
 An example might be to let folks know that they are invited to choose to close their eyes fully, or partially, or to leave them open during a meditation or reflection.

 - Folks can have trauma memories in any part of their body, but in particular there might be memories around their pelvic area, belly, breasts, throat and mouth.
 When offering a body scan, inviting folks to move to a more neutral part of the body if they feel triggered in any of these specific areas can bring an element of choice they haven’t previously experienced in this part of their body.

 - Inviting imagery of relationships between children and adults can be triggering for folks with a trauma story.
 Any kind of relationship someone was in as a child could have been one with a power imbalance that lead to abuse or betrayal of boundaries.
 We might be well-intentioned inviting someone to think about their grandmother, but we cannot assume that everyone had a healthy relationship with their grandmother, or with any adult figure in their childhood.